-(2) Short-term investments: Purchases of securities traded on the open market and readily convertible into cash, other than those issued by the Enterprise, and not aimed at controlling or maintaining a close business relationship with the investee company.
+(2) Short-term investments: Purchases of securities traded on the open market and readily convertible into cash, other than those issued by the Non-life Enterprise, and not aimed at controlling or maintaining a close business relationship with the investee company.
 Included are investments in securities such as stocks, beneficiary certificates, short-term notes, government bonds, corporate bonds, bonds with repurchase agreements, and short-term foreign investments made pursuant to Article 146-4 of the Insurance Act.
 Not included are highly liquid short-term investments in cash equivalents readily convertible into fixed cash amounts and due in the near future, whose values will not be significantly affected by their interest rate fluctuations.
 Short-term investments shall be valued at the lower of cost or market value, with a note describing calculation of costs.
 "Market value" means the average closing price over the last month of the given accounting period; for open-ended funds it means the net asset value of the fund on the balance sheet date.

-For stock dividends acquired through short-term investment holdings, the increased number of shares shall be recorded according to the type of short-term investment and the average unit cost of each share calculated by the weighted average method.
+For stock dividends or new shares issued out of capital reserves that are acquired through holdings of short-term investments, the increased number of shares shall be recorded according to the type of short-term investment and the average unit cost of each share calculated by the weighted average method.

-(3) Negotiable instruments receivable: All negotiable instruments receivable.
+(3) Negotiable instruments receivable: Includes all negotiable instruments received from clients or debtors which have not reached maturity.
 The fair value of negotiable instruments receivable shall be calculated based on imputed interest rates.
 Valuation at fair value is not required when negotiable instruments receivable mature within one year or less, are frequently traded, and the discrepancy between their fair value and value at maturity is small.

+Negotiable instruments receivable arising from operations and those not arising from operations shall be separately listed.
 Large negotiable instruments receivable from related persons shall be listed separately.
 Negotiable instruments serving as security shall be so indicated in a notation.